Induced morphisms between Heyting-valued models: Preliminaries

 We are thus entitled to make the definition of those $\H$-values as we previously claimed.
 The definitions of $\H$-values are then extended to the class of the language of $\LZF$-formulas enriched with constant symbols for each member of the class $\V\H$:

 \begin{definition}{$\H$-valuation of Formulas}

-We define the value of a $\LZFe$-formula $\phi$ which is the language $\LZF$ extended by constant symbols for each element of $\V\H$ the valuation $\bvalue{\phi}$ inductively on the complexity of $\phi$.
+We define the value of a $\LZFe$-formula $\varphi$ which is the language $\LZF$ extended by constant symbols for each element of $\V\H$ the valuation $\bvalue{\varphi}$ inductively on the complexity of $\varphi$.

-For an atomic formula $\phi$ involving only constants symbols as terms, $\bvalue{\phi}$ is simply the value of the corresponding function defined earlier, that is if $\phi\equiv aRb$ then, its valuation is the constant function:
+For an atomic formula $\varphi$ involving only constants symbols as terms, $\bvalue{\varphi}$ is simply the value of the corresponding function defined earlier, that is if $\varphi\equiv aRb$ then, its valuation is the constant function:

-For atomic formulas with free variables, the valuation is --- fittingly --- a function of the language's variable symbols.
-Namely, given a function that assigns values to its free variables it yields the value of the corresponding valuation, \textit{ie.} if $\phi\equiv x_i R x_j$ for variable symbols $x_i$, $x_j$.
+For atomic formulas with free variables, the valuation is a function of the language's variable symbols.
+Given a function that assigns values to its free variables, it yields the value of the corresponding valuation, \emph{i.e.} if $\varphi\equiv x_i R x_j$ for variable symbols $x_i$, $x_j$.

-If $\phi$ has mixed constants and variable symbols, the definition is analogous but fixing the constants, obviously.
+If $\varphi$ has mixed constants and variable symbols, the definition is analogous but fixing the constants.

-When $\phi$ has free variables, we often write $\bvalue{\phi(x,y\cdots)}$ to denote the function on its free variables, rather than writing $\bvalue{\phi}(\cdots)$.
+When $\varphi$ has free variables, we often write $\bvalue{\varphi(x,y\cdots)}$ to denote the function on its free variables, rather than writing $\bvalue{\varphi}(\cdots)$.

 For complex formulas, we define, for negation:

 For a binary connective $*$ among $\rar$, $\wedge$, $\vee$: